airladon/ThisIGet/src/js/views/information/contact.md

 ### Single Page Content

-Single page content can be completely written in Markdown.
-This is a format that looks very much like normal text, and because of its simplicity it has become a popular way of writing content throughout the web.
+Single page content (such as [this](/content/Math/Geometry_1/RightAngleTriangles/explanation/pythagorus_proof), or [this](/content/Math/Geometry_1/RightAngleTriangles/discover/simple) for example) can be completely written in [Markdown](https://daringfireball.net/projects/markdown/).
+This is a format that looks very much like normal text, and because of its simplicity, has become a popular way of writing content throughout the web.
 You will not need any programming experience to contribute such content.

 ### Interactive Presentation Content

-Interactive presentation style content does require the Javascript programming language.
-Therefore, it is useful to have either experince in at least some programming, even if it's in a different language.
+Interactive presentation style content (such as [this](/content/Math/Geometry_1/Triangles/explanation/base?page=2) for example) does require the Javascript programming language.
+Therefore, it is useful to have some programming experinceg, even if it's in a different language.

 ### Creation Process